le-bytes/classfile/README.md

 # Java ClassFile reader

-Note: constpool index is transformed in a way that you can directly use it as the index
+Note: constpool index is transformed in a way that you can directly use it as the index into the Vector